wk8481/TaekwondoManagement/README.md

                 }
             })
 ```
-- I used notyf for notifications in my students.html page for adding and in my student details.html page for updating a student start date
+- I used notyf for notifications in my students.html page for adding a new student or not

 ```
 import { Notyf } from 'notyf'